metno/emep-ctm/Intro.rst

 * NetCDF Library (\> 4.1.3)
 * MPI Library (\> 1.0)

-It is necessary to compile with double precision reals (8 bytes reals).
+It is necessary to compile with double precision real (8 bytes real).
 The program has been used on computers ranging from a Linux laptop to supercomputers (Itanium2 cluster, Intel Xeon cluster, Cray XT4, IBM power5+).
 It is compatible with all compilers tested so far: Intel, PGI,